 A SLAP Tear (Superior Labrum Anterior Posterior) refers to a specific type of labral tear in the shoulder, which is located at the top of the shoulder socket (glenoid) and involves the attachment site of the biceps tendon.
 Acute trauma and overuse are often the causes of this specific type of labrum injury.

-Symptoms of Labral and SLAP Tears
+What are the Symptoms of Labral and SLAP Tears?

 A SLAP tear is often accompanied by pain deep in the shoulder, stiffness, a popping or clicking sensation or feeling of instability.
 Decreased range of motion or strength can also be present.

-Diagnostic Testing of Labral and SLAP Tears
+How are Labral and SLAP Tears Diagnosed?

 Dr. Padalecki will conduct a thorough examination and perform a physical examination to help determine whether or not you have a SLAP tear.
 During the evaluation, Dr. Padalecki will determine if the tear is associated with any type of pre-existing instability to the shoulder or if it’s from a particular traumatic event.
 X-rays will rule out any fractures or bone-related issues.
 Typically, an MRI is most effective in diagnosing a tear.